Alexis-Marion/Trait-evolution/Tutorial N -  Discrete trait evolution - incorporating rate heterogeneity/Tutorial 1 - Discrete trait evolution - binary trait.md

 # Introduction to discrete character evolution
-Traits.
-This topics is ,
+Understanding the tempo and mode of character evolution across the Tree of Life is a long-standing topic in macroevolution.
+However, with

+As phylogenetic data became increasingly available over th new methods are be implemented

-Over the last two decades, a plethora of discrete models have flourished.
-Such models are highly versatile and allows for a large range of hypothesis testing.
+ a plethora of discrete models of trait evolution have flourished.
+Such models are highly versatile and allow for a large range of hypothesis testing:

 - Do my traits evolve at the same rates?
 - What is the ancestral character state for my clade?